logo

 Abstract

-Topoisomerase 3β (Top3β) is a dual-activity topoisomerase linked to psychiatric disorders.
-Top3β knockout mice exhibited behavioral phenotypes related to psychiatric disorders and cognitive impairment, along with impairments in hippocampal neurogenesis and synaptic plasticity.
-Impaired global neuronal activity-dependent transcription was observed in response to fear conditioning stress, affecting genes with neuronal functions.
-This suggests Top3β is essential for normal brain function, with defective neuronal activity-dependent transcription being a potential mechanism for cognitive impairment and psychiatric disorders.
+Topoisomerase 3β (Top3β) is the only dual-activity topoisomerase in animals that can change topology for both DNA and RNA, and facilitate transcription on DNA and translation on mRNAs.
+Top3β mutations have been linked to schizophrenia, autism, epilepsy, and cognitive impairment.
+Here we show that Top3β knockout mice exhibit behavioural phenotypes related to psychiatric disorders and cognitive impairment.
+The mice also display impairments in hippocampal neurogenesis and synaptic plasticity.
+Notably, the brains of the mutant mice exhibit impaired global neuronal activity-dependent transcription in response to fear conditioning stress, and the affected genes include many with known neuronal functions.
+Our data suggest that Top3β is essential for normal brain function, and that defective neuronal activity-dependent transcription may be a mechanism by which Top3β deletion causes cognitive impairment and psychiatric disorders.

 Publisher